ar4/tellus_stream_sediment/README.md

 The analysis also relies on the accuracy of the HydroSHEDS flow directions dataset.
 This assumes that D8 flow directions (flow in each cell is directed entirely into one of its eight neighbours) is a good approximation.
 I may experiment with using another approach in the future, such as DInf, but these can raise other issues.

+Similarly, the Tellus measurements are also assumed to be correct.
+This applies not only to the substance concentrations that were measured, but also the reported locations where the samples were collected.
+Errors in the latter would result in the measured concentration being attributed to the wrong upstream area.

 The Tellus documents describe the variations between the methods used in Ireland and Northern Ireland to produce the measurements, but I assumed that errors introduced by neglecting these differences were small compared with the other inaccuracies.

 #Licenses